darrennorris/rppbio/README.md

 Provides some hopefully useful functions for processing and analysing PPBIO data.

 ## Installation
-To install development version from github:
+To install development version from github, firstly install current devtools package:

-Install the current devtools package install.packages("devtools")
+`install.packages("devtools")`

-Then, install the package wirth the following in R:
+Then, install the rppbio package with the following in R:

-devtools::install_github("darrennorris/rppbio")
+`devtools::install_github("darrennorris/rppbio")`